shibanisankpal/PDF-Merger/README.md

 - **User Consent**: The app explicitly asks for user consent before merging the uploaded PDF files.
 - **Data Deletion**: Uploaded PDF files are processed in-memory and discarded once the merging process is complete.

-## Usage

-To use the PDF Merger App, follow these steps:
+To run the PDF Merger App, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies (`streamlit` and `PyPDF2`) using `pip`.